How to Evict a Tenant in 7 Steps (+ Free Quit Notices)

 The court can rule in either the tenant’s or your favor, or you may go to mediation to come to an agreement.
 If the judge rules in favor of the tenant and they owe unpaid rent, the judge will issue an order giving the tenant time to pay the overdue rent or face a new eviction.

-If, on the other hand, the judge rules in your favor, the tenant should vacate your rental unit within a week or two.
-If the tenant does not leave voluntarily within seven to 10 days, you will need to serve a notice to vacate through the sheriff’s office.
+If the judge rules in your favor, the tenant should vacate your rental unit within a week or two.
+If the tenant does not leave voluntarily within seven to 10 days, you must serve a notice to vacate through the sheriff’s office.
 This notice usually gives the tenant 48 to 72 hours to leave, or they will be forcibly removed.
 The sheriff will not move the tenants’ belongings but will ensure they vacate the premises.
 You can change the door locks and reclaim your property once the tenant has left.

 Tips to Protect Yourself Against Bad Tenants